H.R. 5892: Keep Main Street Open Act

 The bill is built around loss replacement.
 Each loan would equal the losses the eligible applicant estimates were caused by the shutdown.
 The terms are unusually favorable compared with many business loans: the interest rate could not exceed 1%, and the loan could run as long as one year from the date the shutdown is terminated.
 That makes this a short-term, low-cost bridge meant to help firms survive a federal funding disruption rather than finance long-term expansion.

-What does H.R.
-5892 do?
+What H.R.
+5892 actually does.

 1